Distributionally Robust Receive Combining: Distributionally Robust Nonlinear Estimation

 With the $\mat W$-parameterization $\vec \phi_{\mat W_{[R]}}(\rvecul x)$ of $\vec \phi(\rvecul x)$ in feedforward multi-layer neural networks, i.e., \eqref{eq:non-lin-func-NNFS}, the distributionally robust estimation problem \eqref{eq:opt-esti-dist-robust} becomes

 where $\mat W_{[R]} \defeq \{\mat W_1,\mat W_2,\ldots,\mat W_R\}$ and $\vec \phi_{\mat W_{[R]}}(\rvecul x)$ is defined in \eqref{eq:non-lin-func-NNFS}.
-Problem \eqref{eq:opt-esti-dist-robust-NN} is highly nonlinear in both argument $\rvecul x$ and parameter $\mat W_{[R]}$, which is different from the case in reproducing kernel Hilbert spaces where the $\mat W_{[R]}$-linearization features.
+Problem \eqref{eq:opt-esti-dist-robust-NN} is highly nonlinear in both argument $\rvecul x$ and parameter $\mat W_{[R]}$, which is different from the case in reproducing kernel Hilbert spaces where the $\mat W$-linearization features.
 Hence, problem \eqref{eq:opt-esti-dist-robust-NN} is too complicated to solve to global optimality.
 According to \cite[Cor.~33]{shafieezadeh2019regularization}, under several technical conditions (plus the boundedness of the feasible region of $\mat W_{[R]}$), \eqref{eq:opt-esti-dist-robust-NN} is upper bounded by a spectral-norm-regularized empirical risk minimization problem

 for some regularization coefficient $\lambda' \ge 0$, where $\|\cdot\|_2$ denotes the spectral norm of a matrix (i.e., the induced $2$-norm).
-Eq. \eqref{eq:opt-esti-regularized-NN} rigorously justifies the popular norm regularization method in training neural networks: By reducing the upper bound \eqref{eq:opt-esti-regularized-NN} of \eqref{eq:opt-esti-dist-robust-NN}, the value of \eqref{eq:opt-esti-dist-robust-NN} can be diminished as well.
+Eq. \eqref{eq:opt-esti-regularized-NN} rigorously justifies the popular norm regularization method in training neural networks: By diminishing the upper bound \eqref{eq:opt-esti-regularized-NN} of \eqref{eq:opt-esti-dist-robust-NN}, the true error in \eqref{eq:opt-esti-dist-robust-NN} can be controlled from above.
 The regularized ERM problem \eqref{eq:opt-esti-regularized-NN} is reminiscent of the ridge regression and the kernel ridge regression methods in Theorems \ref{thm:ridge-regression} and \ref{thm:kernel-ridge} for distributional robustness in linear regression and RKHS linear regression, respectively.
 Supposing that $\mat W^\star_{[R]}$ is an (approximated, or sub-optimal) solution\footnote{Neural networks are hard to be globally optimized.} of \eqref{eq:opt-esti-regularized-NN}, then the distributionally robust optimal estimator of the transmitted signal $\rvec s$ can be obtained as

 Therefore, in training a neural network for wireless signal estimation, it is recommended to apply the norm regularization methods.
 Since norms on real spaces are equivalent, \eqref{eq:opt-esti-regularized-NN} can be further upper bounded by